MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/gdpr-export.md

 ---
-title: "Export data to respond to GDPR Data Subject Requests (DSR) for Dynamics 365 Customer Service Insights"
+title: "Export data to respond to GDPR Data Subject Requests (DSR) for copies of personal data in Dynamics 365 Customer Service Insights"
-description: "Respond to GDPR Data Subject Requests (DSR) to export data from Dynamics 365 Customer Service Insights."
+description: "Respond to GDPR Data Subject Requests (DSR) to provide copies of personal data in Dynamics 365 Customer Service Insights"
 keywords: ""
 ms.date: 4/30/2019
 ms.service: